Excel Variance (Table of Contents)

 Introduction to Variance in Excel

-Variance is used in cases if we have some budgets, and we may know the variances observed in implementing the budgets.
-In some cases, the term variance is also used to calculate the difference between the planned and the actual results.
-Variance calculation is a great way for data analysis as this let us know the spread through of variation in the data set.
+We use Variance when we have some budgets, and we may know the variances observed in implementing the budgets.
+Sometimes, the term variance calculates the difference between the planned and the actual results.
+Variance calculation is a great way for data analysis as this lets us know the spread of variation in the data set.

-Variance is nothing but just information that shows us how well the data is spread through.
-Calculating variance is required, especially in cases where we have been doing a sampling of data.
-This is important because we use the correct function to calculate the variance like VAR.S or VAR.P.
-We have a few cases to calculate variance in excel where we have some data that has been projected for the period, and we want to compare that with the actual figures.
+Variance is nothing but information that shows how well the data is spread.
+Calculating variance is required, especially in cases where we have been sampling data.
+This is important because we use the correct function to calculate the variance, like VAR.S or VAR.P.
+We have a few cases to calculate variance in Excel where we have some data that has been projected for the period.
+We want to compare that with the actual figures.

 How to Calculate Variance in Excel?